Porokeratosis (linear, Mibelli, plantar, ptychotropica) in Adult

 Linear porokeratosis is an uncommon variant that presents in infancy or early childhood as unilateral lesions contained within the lines of Blaschko.
 A less-common generalized form affects multiple extremities as well as the trunk.
+Recently, mutations in the mevalonate kinase pathway have been identified in linear porokeratosis and are thought to be the pathogenetic basis of this disorder.
 The linear variant of porokeratosis has the highest potential of malignant transformation of all porokeratoses, with cutaneous squamous cell carcinoma (SCC) being the most frequently associated malignancy.

 Porokeratosis of Mibelli